 Promoting and Teaching British Values at Westmeads

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
 At Westmeads these values are carefully addressed using our curriculum and are woven into the ethos of our school.

 We have a developmental approach that enables children to develop their understanding of these values throughout their time at our school in order that they become responsible citizens.